 Losing weight can seem like a struggle.
-You can try all the diets in the world and work out until you faint; then, when you step on that scale, you end up getting no results.
+You can try all the diets in the world and work out until you faint; then, when you step on that scale, you get no results.
 It doesn’t have to be that way.
 There’s no quick fix, but there is a way to achieve something in as little as two months.
 The key is to be strategic.
-This guide will show you how to plan out a strategy to answer the question, “How much weight can I lose in 2 months.”
+This guide will show you how to plan out a strategy to answer “How much weight can I lose in 2 months.”

 Step 1: Find Out Your Base Calorie Burn.

-Basal Metabolic Rate, or BMR for short, is the total number of calories your body needs to perform essential, life-sustaining functions.
+Basal Metabolic Rate, or BMR, is the total number of calories your body needs to perform essential, life-sustaining functions.
 BMR is a solid number to know because it will help you determine how much you need to eat and how much you need to work out.

 The most common way to calculate your BMR is the Harris-Benedict Equation.
 You can learn more about the Harris-Benedict Equation from Wikipedia here.